Chronica latina regum Castellae

 The Chronica originally ended in 1230 with the death of Alfonso IX of León, who was succeeded by Ferdinand III.
 Modern historians disagree whether the continuation down to the capture of Córdoba six years later was written by Juan de Soria or by another author.
 One has even suggested a composition in three stages between 1223 and 1237 by the same author, Juan de Soria.
 The sources of the Chronica were the documents of the royal archives, to which its author had access, although he also records events from memory.
 He makes little use of other narrative histories, which were the main sources of the contemporary chronicles called Chronicon mundi and De rebus Hispaniae.
-Juan also includes contemporaneous events from the Maghrib, the Byzantine Empire, and the Kingdom of France in order to place Castilian history in context, something neither the Chronicon nor the De rebus do, although the later histories composed at the request of Alfonso X, the Grande e general estoria and the Estoria de España do.
+Juan also includes contemporaneous events from the Maghrib, the Byzantine Empire, and the Kingdom of France to place Castilian history in context, something neither the Chronicon nor the De rebus do, although the later histories composed at the request of Alfonso X, the Grande e general estoria and the Estoria de España do.

 The Chronica is preserved in only one late fifteenth-century manuscript, MS G-1 or 9/450, in the library of the Real Academia de la Historia in Madrid.
 It is a copy of the original and is found on folios 89 through 122.
 The structure found in most printed editions, of four sections subdivided into chapters, was added by its first editor, Georges Cirot.